saralenzi/convectiveFoam1.0/readme.txt

 How to use convectiveFoam1.0 :

-- Download the source files in your preferred directory
+- Download the source files

 - Be sure the environment variables of OpenFoam 4.x have been loaded in your terminal window